Algebraic-Programming/HiCR/include/hicr/frontends/objectStore/README.rst

 Data Object serialization and transfer
 -------------------------------------------

-The following snippet shows how to serialize the Data Object's metadata (handle) and transfer it to another instance.
+The following snippet shows how to serialize the Data Object's handle and transfer it to another instance.
 The handle can then be deserialized to access the Data Object.

 ..  code-block:: C++